Top of the Pops: December 1981 to September 1983 – Zoo

 By late 1981, Legs & Co (by this time Anita Chellamah had replaced Peters) had become more integrated into the studio audience, rather than performing set-piece routines, as a result of the 'party atmosphere' brought in by Michael Hurll.
 Also by this time Colby was particularly keen to work once more with male dancers; feeling it time for a change, Legs & Co's stint was ended, and a twenty-member dance troupe (ten male, ten female), named Zoo was created, with a set of performers drawn from the pool of twenty each week.
 Colby was now credited as "Dance Director".
 Three members of previous troupes, Menhenick, Corpe and Chellamah, made at least one appearance each during the Zoo period.
 The dancers now chose their own clothes, moving away from the synchronised appearance of previous troupes.

 October 1983 to 2006 – After Zoo

 By the early 1980s, record companies were offering the BBC free promotional videos, meaning dance troupes no longer fulfilled their original purpose.
 Zoo's run ended in 1983, and with it the use of dance troupes on Top of the Pops.

-After the demise of Zoo, the audience took a more active role, often dancing in more prominent areas such as behind performing acts on the back of the stage, and on podiums.
+Following the demise of Zoo, the audience took a more active role, often dancing in more prominent areas such as behind performing acts on the back of the stage, and on podiums.
 However, the show also employed cheerleaders to lead the dancing.